lqkhoo/rf-calculator/README.md

 This application is built specifically to be offline-capable, so you could just save a copy of the HTML and take it with you.
 No webserver required.

 * If you wish to report a bug, please include the steps to reproduce the bug.
 * If you wish to contribute / submit a pull request, please open an issue first, so I can know what it's about and respond appropriately.
-If it's not a simple bugfix or language fix, let me know the scope of the changes and how long it'll take.
+If it's not a simple bugfix or language fix, let me know the scope of the changes and how long you wish to take.

 # Credits and disclaimer
 This project makes use of game assets, included under terms of fair use.
 Fair use because this is strictly for-fun + zero-profit.
 This is a personal tool that I polished up for public release, because I think others might also find it useful.
 The license of this repository applies to the source code, NOT to game assets, which are the legal and intellectual property of the developing company.
 For library licences, please refer to the source headers.